-Eegah said that non-western living has other advantages.
-"I am liberated from western notions of female beauty.
-No longer do I have to shave my armpits, bathe, or see the dentist," said Eegah, noting that she has lost fewer than ten teeth since 'going non-western' in 1996.
+Eegah says that non-western living has other advantages.
+"I have been liberated from western standards of female beauty.
+I no longer shave my armpits, bathe, or see the dentist," said Eegah, noting that she has lost "fewer than a tooth per year" since going non-Western in 1996.

-"The Xerox machine is an avatar of the sterility and conformity of European-based civilization," explained Mognuk, stroking his mud-encrusted beard.
+"The Xerox machine is an avatar of the sterility and conformity of European-based civilization," explains Mognuk, stroking his mud-encrusted beard.
 "And it is full of evil spirits."

-Kristin Hawley, Duke sophomore and a student in Mognuk's popular class, E2605 - Fire Bad, said the unconventional course has opened her eyes to the evils of western hegemony.
-"Before this course, I had always assumed that Fire Good," said Hawley.
+Kristin Hawley, Duke sophomore and a student in Mognuk's popular class, E2605 - Fire Bad, says the unconventional course has opened her eyes to the evils of western hegemony.
+"Before this course, I had always assumed that Fire Good," say Hawley.
 "It wasn't really my fault, I was simply parroting the western culture propaganda.
 You know, 'Fire Good, Fire Good.'"

-"Because of Professor Mognuk, I now know that Fire Bad - Fire Very Bad," added Hawley.
-"I finally feel my parents are getting something out of that $30,000 of tuition money."
+"Because of Professor Mognuk, I now know that Fire Bad - Fire Very Bad," adds Hawley.
+"I finally feel my parents are getting something out of that $35,000 tuition."

 More Research Needed

-Back in his Cambridge cave, Grok was stirred from his sleep by the blaring horns of taxis on Massachusetts Avenue.
-It was a bitterly cold January morning, and he insulated himself by slathering his skin with a thick slab of dog lard and wrapping himself in extra dogskins.
-Struggling to clear the snow blocking the cave entrance, Grok emerged squinting against the bright sunlight as it reflected off the snow and the Boston skyscrapers.
+Back in his Cambridge cave, Grok is stirred from his sleep by the blaring horns of taxis on Massachusetts Avenue.
+It is a bitterly cold January morning, and he insulates himself by slathering his skin with a thick slab of dog lard and wrapping himself in extra dogskins.
+Struggling to clear the snow blocking the cave entrance, Grok emerges, squinting against the bright sunlight as it reflects off the snow and the Boston skyscrapers.

-"What a beautiful morning," said Grok.
-"A tragedy it's spoiled by all the hateful western technology."
+"That is exactly what I'm fighting against," says Grok.
+"The blight and despoilage and glare of western culture."
 He will spend the next hour foraging for a breakfast of nuts and tree bark in the shadows of Boston's skyline, with little success.

 Hungry and discouraged, Grok attempts to mug a passing jogger by jumping on his back.
-However, at 5'6", 123 pounds and weakened by spasmodic coughing, he posed little threat.
-Taking pity, the jogger offered Grok a granola bar, which he hungrily accepted.
+However, at 5'6", 123 pounds and weakened by spasmodic coughing, he poses little threat.
+In sympathy, the jogger offers Grok a granola bar, which he hungrily accepts.

-"I know it's processed food," said Grok apologetically.
-"But I used force to take it from my oppressor.
-My research shows that this is a legitimate, non-western method of wealth redistribution."
+"I know it's processed food," says Grok apologetically.
+"But I used force to take it from my prey.
+My research shows that predatory scavenging is an authentic non-western method of wealth redistribution."

-Clearing the snow from his makeshift twig sundial, Grok noted the time.
-"Damn," he exclaimed.
+Clearing the snow from his makeshift twig sundial, Grok notes the time.
+"Damn," he exclaims.
 "I'm late for my lecture."
-He hobbled off to class wearing Wonderbread wrappers on his feet, one of his few remaining concessions to western technology.
+He painfully hobbles toward campus wearing Wonderbread wrappers on his feet -- one of his few remaining concessions to western technology.

-Meanwhile, Grok said he plans one more fling with western technology.
+Meanwhile, Grok says he plans one more fling with western technology.